-This week we are continuing our required reading curriculum, Wit And Wisdom by reading Last Stop On Market Street.
+This week we are continuing our required reading curriculum by reading Last Stop On Market Street.
 We supplement heavily with our Read It Up! resource.
 We are required to do 3 lessons a week so that’s what we do.
 We focus on the “learn” section of each lesson and use our Read It Up! to scaffold and support student learning!

 This week we will work on notice and wonder, details, and text evidence.
 Students will share what they notice in the story and generate questions about the story, retelling the story using sequencing words and using evidence and details from the story.

 Also this week we’re learning about the importance of details.
 To make this lesson more concrete we do a drawing of CJ from Last Stop On Market Street.
 We draw a picture of a boy and discuss if it looks like CJ or not.
 We discuss what details we can add to make the drawing look more like CJ!

 This week we continue our Apples Research Project!
 September is all about apples in our classroom and the kids have been so engaged and excited to learn about apples!

 This week we will learn the life cycle of an apple, do a true false sort, build apple towers, and do apple prints!